websanco/liferay-learn/docs/dxp/7.x/en/site-building/developer-guide/developing-page-fragments/using-the-fragments-toolkit.md

 ## Add a New Collection and Fragment

-Follow these steps to add a new Fragment Collection with a new Fragment:
+Follow these steps to add a new Fragment Collection containing a new Fragment:

 1. Install the Fragments Generator using the command below.
 Note that you must have [NodeJS](https://nodejs.org/) 8+ and [npm](https://www.npmjs.com/) 6+ installed first.